 The scenes of jubilation showed just how far Welsh football has come since the 1958 World Cup, where, it’s said, one of the returning players was innocently asked by a train conductor at Swansea Station if he’d been anywhere nice on his holidays.

-Now under the leadership of Rob Page, the team have followed up this Euros success story with qualification for the 2022 FIFA World Cup, beating Ukraine to seal their spot in the tournament, for only the second time in history, at a euphoric Cardiff City Stadium.
+Now under the leadership of Craig Bellamy, the men’s team have followed up this Euros success story with appearances at both Euro 2020 and, notably, the 2022 FIFA World Cup in Qatar – only the second time in history Wales have qualified for a world cup tournament.

-Following the lifting of the playing ban in 1970, the international women’s team has also enjoyed a period of recent success, narrowly missing out on qualifying for both the 2019 and 2023 World Cups (the latter due to a heart-breaking defeat to Switzerland in the final minute of extra time), but still climbing to their highest ever FIFA ranking (29th in the world).
-This increasing success on the pitch has undoubtedly contributed to the growth of the game at grassroots level, with Wales witnessing a 50% rise in the number of girls and women playing football in the country from 2017-2020.
+Following the lifting of the playing ban in 1970, the international women’s team has also enjoyed a period of recent success.
+Though narrowly missing out on qualifying for both the 2019 and 2023 World Cups (the latter due to a heart-breaking defeat to Switzerland in the final minute of extra time), the team succeeded in securing qualification for Euro 2025, their first international tournament.
+This increasing success on the pitch has undoubtedly contributed to the growth of the game at grassroots level, with Wales witnessing a 50 per cent rise in the number of girls and women playing football in the country from 2017-2020.

 The club game in Wales is in a buoyant position too, with Cardiff City and Swansea City both enjoying recent campaigns in the top flight of the English league system, while eight women’s teams compete each season in the domestic Adran Premier League.